 WARNING: Still Under Construction

 In recent months I've finally been able to clean up much of the mess and get a lot of the stuff that didn't belong in the workshop out where it can be used or stored.
 I've been able to make some plans for cabinets, sets of drawers and even an actual workbench.
-I just completed an outfeed table for my SawStop.
+I recently completed an outfeed table for my SawStop.

 I'm starting to rekindle my initial excitement of having a workshop.
 While I did have major issues with my heart I've been gaining strength and stamina.
 The workshop is finally starting to come together.
 I'm truly enjoying the process of reorganizing the workshop and making it a better place to work.
 I'm very excited about the possibilities.
 Hopefully we'll be able to add air conditioning sometime in the future which will also help.

 Most of the photos below were taken soon after we moved into our home.
 I've been updating them when possible.
-Hopefully soon I'll be able to up date them.
+Hopefully soon I'll be able to up date all of them.

 The view from the workbench area of the new shop is fantastic.
 The windows fill the workspace with light during the day.
 When I designed the building’s layout I made sure that the workshop had this view.
 Once I get my workbench built it will go under these windows along with some cabinets and other tool storage.